kabiyangyang/Eye-movement-classification/README.md

 Same as in their paper, to make use of this software, you need to first install the [sp_tool](https://github.com/MikhailStartsev/sp_tool/).
 For its installation instructions see respective README!

-If you want to use blstm_model.py script (to train/test models on GazeCom -- data to be found [here](http://michaeldorr.de/smoothpursuit/)), provide the correct path to the sp_tool folder via the `--sp-tool-folder /path/to/sp_tool/` argument.